ibm-cloud-docs/speech-to-text/basic-request.md

 ```
 {: codeblock}

-## Using the sessionless HTTP interface
+## Using the HTTP interface

-[Making sessionless requests](/docs/services/speech-to-text/http.html#HTTP-sessionless) is the simplest way to make a recognition request.
-You use the `POST /v1/recognize` method to make a sessionless request to the service.
+[The HTTP interface](/docs/services/speech-to-text/http.html) provides the simplest way to make a recognition request.
+You use the `POST /v1/recognize` method to make a request to the service.
 You pass the audio and all parameters with the single request.

-The following cURL example shows a basic sessionless recognition request:
+The following cURL example shows a basic HTTP recognition request:

 ```bash
 curl -X POST -u {username}:{password}